gitmaus1/kest2/README.md

 Question:
 What happened?
 Why would you want to do this?<br>
-Type your answers here. það er núna sjáanlect í Quick access<br>
+Type your answers here. það er núna sjáanlect í Quick access sem gerir það auðvelt að finna<br>